rwstauner/jirazzz/README.md

 Designed for configurability, to be usable with any jira instance.

+## Authentication

+### OAuth token

+Jira Cloud: Go to https://id.atlassian.com/manage/api-tokens and create a new token.
+Then put its base64-encoded value in the config (see below).

+### Cookie

 Maybe you can't configure cli authentication, or don't want to use basic auth...
 Just visit jira in your browser and steal your own cookie (see "Example Config" below).